gottagofaster236/SonicVisualSplit/README.md

 - The settings are saved with layout.
 So, click "yes" when LiveSplit will ask you whether you want to save the layout settings at exit.

+## Timing methods

+If you are running with RTA-TB, then you have to add two timers to your LiveSplit layout, much like with the manual RTA-TB plugin.
+One timer has to use Real Time (RTA-TB), and the other Game Time (IGT).

 ## Practice mode
 The component currently cannot tell whether you just want to practice or start an actual run.
 For that in SVS there's *practice mode*.
 It temporarily disables the component, so that you can practice the game without the timer running.